c58/marsdb-sync-server/README.md

   // will be resolved.
 });
 ```
-### Using with MongoDB
+### Using with MongoDB (and other storages)
 By default MarsDB uses memory to store collections.
-You can easily configure it for using MongoDB as a backend.
+You can easily configure it for using MongoDB (or other [storages](https://github.com/c58/marsdb#plugins)) as a backend.
 Just configure MarsDB to use MongoDB **before** any instance of a Collection class created
 ```javascript
 // server.js